Life insurance is a fundamental part of one’s financial safety net. But having life insurance and having enough of it are two different issues.

 For people early in their careers, purchasing life insurance in addition to their group plan may seem like an unnecessary expense.
 However, premiums for individual policies are generally at their lowest during this time.

-For instance, a healthy, non-smoking 30-year-old can secure a 20-year, $250,000 term life insurance policy for about $160 a year, according to a study by LIMRA and the nonprofit Life Happens.3 (Related: Get your own life insurance quote)
+For instance, a healthy, non-smoking 30-year-old can secure a 20-year, $250,000 term life insurance policy for about $160 a year, according to LIMRA.1 (Related: Get your own life insurance quote)

 “Once you have financial liabilities, like loans, and are starting a family, think long-term about your insurance.”
 McGowan said.
 “When you get engaged or are even thinking about marriage, lay the groundwork for solid financial protection.”